On the joint estimation of flow fields and particle properties from Lagrangian data: Interaction of noise and inertia in flow--particle reconstruction

-The left side of \cref{fig: spectra seeding} shows normalized spectral errors via \eqref{equ: spectral error} of the flow-only and joint particle--flow reconstructions, providing a scale-dependent assessment of flow accuracy.
-Again, Nyquist wavenumbers are plotted to aid interpretation.
-As seen, errors of the flow-only reconstruction stagnate at a high error level (over 10\% across wavenumbers), whereas the joint estimation method achieves exponentially decreasing errors with smaller particle spacings.
-To better visualize the error trends, we plot the error spectra relative to the respective Nyquist wavenumbers in the right panel of \cref{fig: spectra seeding}, which is divided into the sub- and super-Nyquist regions.
-In the sub-Nyquist region, joint reconstruction outperforms the flow-only approach by increasing margins (up to three orders of magnitude) at lower wavenumbers.
-This reveals the fundamental limitation of flow-only inversion: not even bulk (low-wavenumber) structures are better reconstructed by adding more particles (or at least not by much).
-In the super-Nyquist region, while flow-only reconstructions plateau at high errors (NRMSEs exceeding 30\%), joint estimation achieves super-resolution at high seeding densities, with errors dropping to 5\% beyond the Nyquist wavenumber in the densest case.
+The left panel of \cref{fig: spectra seeding} shows the normalized spectral errors, per \eqref{equ: spectral error}, for the flow-only and joint reconstructions.
+Nyquist wavenumbers are plotted to aid interpretation.
+Errors in the flow-only reconstruction stagnate at a high level, exceeding 10\% across most wavenumbers, whereas the joint estimation method achieves much smaller errors as the particle spacing decreases.
+To better visualize these trends, the right panel of \cref{fig: spectra seeding} plots the error spectra relative to the corresponding Nyquist wavenumbers and separates the sub- and super-Nyquist regions.
+In the sub-Nyquist region, joint estimation increasingly outperforms the flow-only approach toward lower wavenumbers, in some cases by up to three orders of magnitude.
+This highlights an important limitation of the flow-only inversion: even the large-scale structures do not improve much as more particles are added.
+In the super-Nyquist region, the flow-only reconstruction plateaus at high error, with NRMSEs exceeding 30\%, whereas joint estimation achieves super-resolution at high seeding densities, with errors dropping below 8\% beyond the Nyquist wavenumber in the densest case.